WFCD/warframe-relic-data/Readme.md

 ```
 The generated data would now be in `./Relic.json` and `./Relic.min.json`.

+As alternative, `Generator.generate()` returns the full relic data array directly for use in other modules.

 For conviniece this module provides a version checker, which can determine if any of api data is updated.

 Example: